Find Trade Colleges

 • Facetor

-There were about 37,700 jobs for Jeweler, Precious Stone or Metal Worker in 2016 (in the United States).
+In 2016, there was an estimated number of 37,700 jobs in the United States for Jeweler, Precious Stone or Metal Worker.
 There is little to no growth in job opportunities for Jeweler, Precious Stone or Metal Worker.
-The BLS estimates 3,500 yearly job openings in this field.
+There will be an estimated 3,500 positions for Jeweler, Precious Stone or Metal Worker per year.

 undefined